polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 # Mesquite & WAFs

-This Page Contains All My Mesquite Knowledge, Findings & Tips.
-For A Complete Guide On Easy Apps, See [Illusion](/Illusion-Guide.md).
+This page contains all my mesquite knowledge, findings & tips.
+For a complete guide on easy apps, see [Illusion](/Illusion-Guide.md).

 ## Definitions

-- WAFs - Web Application Frameworks.
-Web Apps With Additional Features
+- WAFs - web application frameworks.
+Web apps with additional features
-- Mesquite - A Private Amazon "Service" That Launches/Manages WAFs, Using WebKit.
+- Mesquite - a private amazon "Service" that launches/manages wafs, using webkit.
-- Mesquito - The E-Book Store WAF Exploit That Allows You To Modify Store Contents Unjailbroken.
+- Mesquito - the e-book store waf exploit that allows you to modify store contents unjailbroken.
-- Pillow - Mesquite's "Glue" That Seemingly Handles Dialogs And Has Elevated Permissions Through NativeBridge.
+- Pillow - mesquite's "Glue" that seemingly handles dialogs and has elevated permissions through nativebridge.

-Those Are The Main Ones - Mesquito And Mesquite Are NOT The Same.
-Mesquito Is A Pun On Mesquite.
+Those are the main ones - mesquito and mesquite are not the same.
+Mesquito is a pun on mesquite.

 ## Registering An App

-To Make A Functional App You Need A WAF, You Need To Copy It To `var/local/mesquite` And Register It To Appreg.DB (`var/local/appreg.db`) To Make It Launchable With `lipc`.
-See WAF Structure Below, To Register An App To Appreg You Can Use The Following SH Replacing Variables;
+To make a functional app you need a waf, you need to copy it to `var/local/mesquite` and register it to appreg.db (`var/local/appreg.db`) to make it launchable with `lipc`.
+See waf structure below, to register an app to appreg you can use the following sh replacing variables;

 ```sh
 APP_ID="com.example.namespace"